ordinary-developer/book_using_docker_a_mouat/synopses/ch_3-first_steps/synopsis.md

 - to stop a container:
   `docker stop <container-name>`

-to remove automatically a container after its execution use the "run" command with the "--rm" flag.
+To remove automatically a container after its execution use the "run" command with the "--rm" flag.

-to commit an image:
+To commit an image:
 ```sh
 $ docker commit <container-name> <repository-name>/<image-name>
 ```
-for example:
+For example:
 ```sh
 $ docker commit cowsay test/cowsayimage
 ```